-The roll out of the program has been marked by uncertainty over how key terms are being interpreted and, despite significant guidance being regularly released by the Small Business Administration (SBA) and posted on the Treasury Department’s website, questions remain about the program with guidance still lacking in some areas, including details on how loan forgiveness will be calculated.
+The roll out of the program has been marked by uncertainty over how key terms are being interpreted despite significant guidance being regularly released by the Small Business Administration (SBA) and posted on the Treasury Department’s website.
 This has made it challenging for some employers, especially those who have already conducted layoffs or furloughs, to determine if the loan will be forgiven, in whole or in part, and what steps should be taken to maximize forgiveness.
-Existing guidance lays out how the loan amounts are calculated and how the proceeds can be used with an eye toward helping businesses incorporate the loans into their workforce planning decisions.
+Effective May 15, 2020, SBA released its Loan Forgiveness Application (SBA Form 3508) (Loan Forgiveness Application), providing some guidance on forgiveness issues.
+Employers should review the Loan Forgiveness Application carefully, along with the existing guidance that lays out how the loan amounts are calculated and how the proceeds can be used—all with an eye toward helping businesses incorporate the loans into their workforce planning decisions.

-With the SBA changing its guidance frequently during the roll out of the program, sometimes in ways that do not clearly follow or that contradict the statutory text of the CARES Act itself, it is important to always confirm the latest guidance before moving forward with any decisions about participation in the program or use of the proceeds.
+With the SBA changing its guidance frequently during the roll out of the program, sometimes in ways that do not clearly follow or that contradict the statutory text of the CARES Act itself (or interpretive guidance released thereafter), it is important to always confirm the latest guidance before moving forward with any decisions about participation in the program or use of the proceeds.

 Who Can Apply?

 Businesses must have been in operation on February 15, 2020 to be eligible to apply for a loan.
-In the FAQs, which were last updated May 6, 2020, SBA clarified that a change in the ownership of the business will not prohibit loan eligibility.
+In the FAQs , which, as of the date of this alert, were last updated May 13, 2020, SBA clarified that a change in the ownership of the business will not prohibit loan eligibility.
 If the acquiring business has maintained the operations of the pre-sale business, it may rely on the historic payroll costs and headcount of the pre-sale business for purposes of its PPP application, except where the pre-sale business applied for and received a PPP loan.

 How Do I Calculate the Number of Employees?